MD/MPH Concurrent Degree Program

-Application materials for the MD/MPH program in Health Services should be submitted by December 1 (regardless of any other departmental MPH deadlines).
 Although applicants may apply to two MPH departments, we recommend that they focus on the one that most closely aligns with their dominant training interests.

 Portions of the AMCAS application can be submitted in place of items required by the MPH Programs.
 These can include university transcripts, letters of recommendation, and MCAT scores.
 Composite MCAT scores must be at least 30; if below 30, taking the general GRE test will be recommended.
 A new goal statement, updated cv, and at least one new letter of recommendation are required.
 Interviews with program faculty are encouraged.